The non-local repercussions of partial jamming in dense granular flows: Plane shear flow

-\textit{Measuring the size of clusters}\textemdash As a way to identify individual clusters and measure their size, triplets of neighbouring grains are identified using a Delaunay triangulation and a criteria is employed to determine which triplets are jammed.
-Amongst several possibilities, we used a criteria based on the maximum relative velocity between pair of grains in the triplet $k$: $| \Delta v^k|_{max} = max(|\Delta v_{12}^k|;|\Delta v_{13}^k|; |\Delta v_{23}^k|)$ (see Fig. \ref{Fig:ShearBands} (g)).
-The triplet is considered jammed if all of the three relative velocities are smaller than the average relative velocity $\langle | \Delta v|\rangle$ between all pair of neighbouring grains in the full system at a given snapshot.

-Such jammed triplets are shown in dark blue in figures \ref{Fig:ShearBands} (e-f).
+As a way to identify individual clusters and measure their size, we developed the following method.
+First, triplets of neighbouring grains are identified using a Delaunay triangulation.
+Then, a criteria is employed to determine which triplets are jammed.
+Amongst several possibilities, we used a criteria based on the maximum relative velocity between pair of grains in the triplet $k$: $| \Delta v^k|_{max} = max(|\Delta v_{12}^k|;|\Delta v_{13}^k|; |\Delta v_{23}^k|)$ (see Fig. \ref{Fig:ShearBands}(g)).
+The triplet is considered kinematically jammed if all of the three relative velocities are smaller than the average relative velocity $\langle | \Delta v|\rangle$ between all pair of neighbouring grains in the full system.
+Such partially jammed triplets are shown in dark blue in figures \ref{Fig:ShearBands}(e-f).
 Finally, an aggregating algorithm is used to connect adjacent jammed triplets into clusters.
-The measured size $\ell_m$ of a cluster of $n$ grains is then defined as $\ell = d\sqrt{n}$.
+The measured size $\ell_m$ of a cluster of $n$ grains is then defined as $\ell_m = d\sqrt{n}$.

 Figure \ref{fig:pdf_size} shows the cluster size distribution obtained by using the above criteria on $1000$ snapshots evenly distributed over a total shear deformation of $50$.
-The PDF follows a power law with an exponential cutoff.
+Strikingly, the PDF follows a power law with a rate-dependent exponential cutoff, implying that the cluster sizes are not scale-free.
 The value of this cutoff increases for decreasing inertial number, showing that larger clusters are more likely to appear in systems with smaller inertial numbers.
-Strikingly, the average cluster size $\ell_m$ scales with the inertial number with a power law which is similar to the scaling of the non-local length $\xi$ in (\ref{eq:xi}).
-This suggests that jammed clusters could be a microstructual origin of non-locality. \\
+Moreover, the average cluster size $\ell$ scales with the inertial number with a power law, as shown on figure \ref{fig:pdf_size}(b):